 In addition to that, I am a tourist now.
 However, I was delighted to find a different study topic of mine becoming more visible in town: The market for sustainable clothing is growing – just as a study of four students of management of environment predicted in 2006.
 Granted, there might be a link to gentrification in this development.
 Nevertheless, I happily collected some shopping guides on the matter and went to explore the city with some semi-accurate maps on a different mission than exhibitions, parties and food – my all-time favourites in Berlin.

 Sonnenallee, Berlin: A walk down memory lane

-When I and my back then-boyfriend were looking for apartments around Sonnenallee in summer 2004, multiple people on the street actually asked us if we were sure to move to that part of town.
+When I and my back then-boyfriend were looking for apartments around Sonnenallee in the summer of 2004, multiple people on the street actually asked us if we were sure to move to that part of town.
 Students would go to Kreuzberg, Prenzlauerberg or Friedrichshain, we surely had no idea how to behave!
-Some assumed we wanted to feel at home: Neukölln = Köln.
-Minor detail that I am originally from Kamen and lived in Dortmund and Bochum before moving to Berlin, granted it’s all in the general direction of Köln: West from Berlin.
+Some assumed we wanted to feel at home: Neukölln = Köln (Cologne).
+Minor detail that I am originally from Kamen and lived in Dortmund and Bochum before moving to Berlin, granted it’s all in the general direction of Cologne: West from Berlin.